I’m learning to preach.

 “Preaching is a mother who conceives and gives birth to faith.
 It’s a surprising metaphor…Even now when half the students going to mainline seminaries are women, there are those who wonder about the pairing.
 ‘What do mothers know about preaching?’
 ‘Do women have anything new to say about preaching?’
 ‘Is God really calling women to preach?’
 This book is an attempt to answer some of those questions” (page ix).

 I picked up this book for help with the nuts and bolts of crafting a sermon, and it did not disappoint.
-But Hulst goes beyond practicality addressing topics like: Biblical Preaching, God-Centered Preaching, Compelling Preaching, Contextual Preaching, Relevant Preaching, Embodied Preaching, and Getting Feedback.
+But Hulst goes beyond practicality addressing topics like Biblical Preaching, God-Centered Preaching, Compelling Preaching, Contextual Preaching, Relevant Preaching, Embodied Preaching, and Getting Feedback.
 While I read the other two books through to the end, a better approach here would be to read a chapter and incorporate that concept into one’s preaching before tackling the next one.

-“For Christians, and for Christian preachers in particular, loving the Word means allowing ourselves to be pulled into the revelation, to have our flaws revealed and our assumptions challenges, to have our ideas about God shattered when confronted by the truth that is God.
+“For Christians, and for Christian preachers in particular, loving the Word means allowing ourselves to be pulled into the revelation, to have our flaws revealed and our assumptions challenged, to have our ideas about God shattered when confronted by the truth that is God.
 We let ourselves be vulnerable before the Word, allowing the Spirit to weave it deep into us, convicting us of sin and calling us to holy living” (page 18).

-More Recommendations from Readers:
+Book Recommendations from Readers:

 Preaching that Speaks to Women by Alice Mathews